jonschlinkert/open-linux-file-dialog/README.md

 * File type filters are supported by most GUI dialog tools but may not work with terminal-based tools (fzf, dmenu)
 * On macOS, the native file dialog is used via `osascript`

+## Related

+You might also be interested in:

+* [open-file-manager](https://www.npmjs.com/package/open-file-manager): Cross-platform utility to open a file or directory in the system's default file manager (Finder… [more](https://github.com/jonschlinkert/open-file-manager) | [homepage](https://github.com/jonschlinkert/open-file-manager "Cross-platform utility to open a file or directory in the system's default file manager (Finder, Explorer, Nautilus, etc.)")
+* [open-linux-file-dialog](https://www.npmjs.com/package/open-linux-file-dialog): Open a file dialog window programmatically to allow the user to select one or more… [more](https://github.com/jonschlinkert/open-linux-file-dialog) | [homepage](https://github.com/jonschlinkert/open-linux-file-dialog "Open a file dialog window programmatically to allow the user to select one or more files.
+Only works on Linux.
+No dependencies.
+Supports zenity (GNOME), kdialog (KDE), yad (Yet Another Dialog), qarma (Qt-based), matedialog (MATE), rofi (window switcher wi")

 ## About

 <details>